rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

     size: 3
     EOF

-In order to provide a good operator we need to make sure we are taking care of all the aspects which means, adding a service and a route through the operator :
+A well written operator will ensure that all container requirements are fulfilled.
+Therefore we will add a service and a route through the operator:

-First copy the service to the templates directory :
+First copy the service to the templates directory:

     # cp ~/ose-openshift/hello-go-service.yaml roles/${USER}hellogo/templates/hello-go-service.yml.j2

-And the route :
+And the route:

     # cp ~/ose-openshift/hello-go-route.yaml roles/${USER}hellogo/templates/hello-go-route.yml.j2

-Now let’s make sure that the task main is reading from those templates as well :
+Now let’s make sure that the task main is reading from those templates as well:

     # cat >> roles/${USER}hellogo/tasks/main.yml  << EOF

     - name: set hello-go service
       k8s:
         definition: "{{ lookup('template', 'hello-go-service.yml.j2') | from_yaml }}"
-        namespace:  '{{ meta.namespace }}'
+        namespace:  '{{ ansible_operator_meta.namespace }}'

     - name: set hello-go route
       k8s:
         definition: "{{ lookup('template', 'hello-go-route.yml.j2') | from_yaml }}"
-        namespace:  '{{ meta.namespace }}'
+        namespace:  '{{ ansible_operator_meta.namespace }}'
     EOF

-## Build and run the Operator
+## Building and Running the Operator

+#### Build and Push the Image

+The generated Makfiles uses the "docker" command to build and push images.
+We will change the build to use the "podman" command, but will not change the Makefile targets:

+    # sed -i "s/docker /podman /g" Makefile

+The first step is to build the operator image:

+    # make docker-build IMG=registry.infra.local:5000/${USER}/hellogo-operator:v0.0.1

+The next step is to push the operator image to the registry:

+    # make docker-push IMG=registry.infra.local:5000/${USER}/hellogo-operator:v0.0.1

+Note that the above two commands can be combined using: make docker-build docker-push IMG=...

 Before running the Operator, Kubernetes needs to know about the new custom resource definition the Operator will be watching, by running the following command

-#### Stage 1 **(As A Cluster Admin)**
+#### Install the CRD

+Run the following command:

+    # make install

+#### Deploy the Operator

+Create a namespace ${USER}-hellogo-operator-system, install the RBAC configuration and create a Kubernetes Deployment by running:

+    # make deploy IMG=registry.infra.local:5000/${USER}/hellogo-operator:v0.0.1

+Verify that the operator is running by checking the output of:

+    # oc get all -n ${USER}-hellogo-operator-system

+The output should be of the form:

+    NAME                                                               READY   STATUS    RESTARTS   AGE
+    pod/${USER}-hellogo-operator-controller-manager-55bfdf7795-drwvm   2/2     Running   0          4m55s

+    NAME                                                                  TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)    AGE
+    service/${USER}-hellogo-operator-controller-manager-metrics-service   ClusterIP   172.25.195.190   <none>        8443/TCP   4m55s

+    NAME                                                          READY   UP-TO-DATE   AVAILABLE   AGE
+    deployment.apps/${USER}-hellogo-operator-controller-manager   1/1     1            1           4m55s

+    NAME                                                                     DESIRED   CURRENT   READY   AGE
+    replicaset.apps/${USER}-hellogo-operator-controller-manager-55bfdf7795   1         1         1       4m55s-

+####  Setting Permissions for Users

+Create a ClusterRole as follows:

-    # oc create -f deploy/crds/hellogo.example.com_${USER}hellogos_crd.yaml
+    # oc create -f config/rbac/${USER}hellogo_editor_role.yaml

-By running this command, we are creating a new resource type, ${USER}hellogo, on the cluster.
-We will give our Operator work to do by creating and modifying resources of this type.
-But before regular users will be able to create a CR of the type of your CRD we need to allow them to do so by creating the following file:
-As $USER

-    # cat > deploy/custom-clusterRole.yaml  << EOF
-    kind: ClusterRole
-    apiVersion: rbac.authorization.k8s.io/v1
-    metadata:
-      name: aggregate-${USER}-hellogo-admin-edit
-      labels:
-        rbac.authorization.k8s.io/aggregate-to-admin: "true"
-        rbac.authorization.k8s.io/aggregate-to-edit: "true"
-    rules:
-    - apiGroups: ["hellogo.example.com"]
-      resources: ["${USER}hellogos"]
-      verbs: ["get", "list", "watch", "create", "update", "patch", "delete", "deletecollection"]
-    ---
-    kind: ClusterRole
-    apiVersion: rbac.authorization.k8s.io/v1
-    metadata:
-      name: aggregate-${USER}-hellogo-view
-      labels:
-        rbac.authorization.k8s.io/aggregate-to-view: "true"
-    rules:
-    - apiGroups: ["hellogo.example.com"]
-      resources: ["${USER}hellogos"]
-      verbs: ["get", "list", "watch"]
-    EOF
+Allow a User to Create and Delete Custom Resources

+    # oc adm policy add-cluster-role-to-user ${USER}hellogo-editor-role ${USER}-client

+# OBSOLETE NEED TO CHECK IF RELEVANT
 ### Ways to Run an Operator

 Once the CRD is registered, there are two ways to run the Operator: